melbandit/webdev5_imgur/README.md

 Built with:

-PHPStorm - web framework used, platform <br>
+PHPStorm - web framework used, platform
 MAMP - localhost to test website
 MyPhpAdmin - database
 dbdesigner.net - where I designed and exported my database tables